 The inflation rate in the United States is nearly 10%, and it is the highest it has been in over 40 years.
-While it is obvious how inflation has affected gas prices, what may be less obvious is how inflation can affect your coverage amounts.
+While it is obvious how inflation has affected gas prices, what may be less obvious is how inflation can affect your property damage coverage amounts.
 Not having adequate coverage during these uncertain times could hurt a lot more than those trips to the gas pump.

 Why Does Inflation Affect My Policy?

 Policies often state an amount of coverage in the event of a loss.
 For instance, if your home is worth $400,000, and it was totally destroyed, then the insurance company would provide $400,000 to rebuild.

 But this assumes that the price of materials and labor is the same now as it was when you took out the policy.
 It does not take an economics professor to realize that those amounts may not be identical given the inflation rate.

 There are two main reasons that your coverage may no longer be adequate: rising materials costs and labor shortages.

 Materials cost more than ever.
 The price of lumber nearly doubled.
 That means putting in a hardwood floor in 2020 cost roughly half what it would cost today.
 Materials are in short supply, meaning that the prices are up.

 Labor is in short supply.
 Yes, those staffing problems that are seemingly everywhere also exist in construction.
 There are not enough people to do the work, and those that are working are getting increased pay for attraction and retention.
 Those costs are passed on, and eventually, those costs could be passed onto you.

 Am I Covered?

 Many insurers account for inflation by increasing homeowners’ rates to make up for these shortages that are due to inflation.
 This is why you may realize that your rates have increased.
 While this is frustrating, it ultimately protects you.
 In the event that your home was destroyed, the insurance company has adequate funds to rebuild the entire house–not just 75% of it.